 Other Pertinent Reviews

-Note: There are no provisions to cover lapsed periods between IRB approvals; therefore, there should be no study activities (e.g. enrollment, intervention, data collection) involving human subjects during any lapse in IRB approval.
+Note: There are no provisions to cover lapsed periods between IRB approvals; therefore, unless the study has been transitioned to the new rule, there should be no study activities (e.g. enrollment, intervention, data collection) involving human subjects during any lapse in IRB approval.

 Amendments (pertains to all review categories)

 Changes to approved projects must be submitted to the IRB.
 The IRB must review and approve the changes before the investigator can proceed with the protocol.